arsy786/eagle-bank/README.md

 ## Features

-Eagle Bank API is a secure banking application built with Spring Boot that allows users to:

 - Register and authenticate with JWT tokens
 - Manage their bank accounts (create, read, update, delete)
 - Perform transactions (deposits and withdrawals)